• MOROCCAN CULTURE | ART | CUISINE | MUSIC | CRAFTSMANSHIP

 Diary Delights

-Set out for a culinary journey beautifully aromatic with exquisite and rare flavours!
-In every region, you'll be served Leben (fermented milk) as a side dish to your couscous and Raïb (traditional Moroccan yoghurt) to delight your taste buds.
-In the north of Morocco, goat's cheese is mostly consumed.
-As for the Sahara, camel cheese is a real delicacy !
+Embark on a culinary journey with Gateway2Morocco, beautifully aromatic with exquisite and rare flavours typical of Moroccan culinary experiences.
+In every region, from the north to the Sahara, local delicacies await you.
+You'll be served Leben (fermented milk) alongside your couscous and Raïb (traditional Moroccan yoghurt) to tantalize your taste buds.
+Savour the local goat's cheese in the northern regions, and in the Sahara, don't miss the camel cheese, a real delicacy.

 Moroccan Craftsmanship & Music